fluid-media/fluid-media.github.io/deepdocs.md

 - Existing rich documentation for models, such as technical explainer articles (e.g. in _Distill_) or computational notebooks (which support some level of prose and interactivity, but are notoriously terrible for explanation)

 The idea is to make a real environment for creating "model cards" to make models more easily understandable and auditable to a lay technical audience, keeping this documentation tightly linked to the code, so it's easier to understand and doesn't go out of sync.
 (Another idea is to just let people write the specification and synthesize the model from that--but that seems hard.)

-The things that are out of scope for this project are the things that are out of scope for any piece of technical documentation, including:

-- The ability to develop new model architectures, as in a computational notebook or dev environment.
-- The ability to perform training, inference, or evaluation.
-- The ability to debug models or debug datasets, as in a model development environment.
-- Any research technique for ensuring "fairness, accountability, and transparency," especially those that are specialized to models for particular purposes or with specific architectures.

 ## Research points to consider